jt1000/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 Harness Kubernetes deployments also support all deployment strategies (canary, blue/green, rolling, and so on).

+#### Can I use multiple Helm versions newer than 3.1.2 in a pipeline?

+Yes, Harness Supports this.
+Harness support team can enable a feature flag that allows for newer versions of Helm as well as multiple versions in a single pipeline.

 #### Should I use Kubernetes or Native Helm?

 Harness includes both Kubernetes and Helm deployments, and you can use Helm charts in both.
 Here's the difference: